Table of Contents

-It means that walls only face 4 directions which I will call:
+It means that walls only face 4 directions which I call:

-The classic algorithm for determining if a wall is facing away from a direction is to check if the dot product of its normal against the opposite of the camera’s direction is smaller than 0.
+The usual algorithm for determining if a wall is facing away from a view is to check if the dot product of its normal against (the opposite of) the camera’s direction is smaller than 0.